Beliavsky/webpage/source/learn/quickstart/organising_code.md

 ## Optional arguments

-An advantage placing subroutines and functions in modules is that they can have ```optional``` arguments.
+An advantage of placing subroutines and functions in modules is that they can have ```optional``` arguments.
 In a procedure with an argument declared optional, the ```present``` function is used to test if the argument was set in the caller.
 Optional arguments that are not present may not be accessed within the procedure.
 Here is a generalization of the ```vector_norm``` function that can use powers other than 2 to compute the Lp norm.

 ```
 module norm_mod